AvayaExperiencePlatform/workspaces-basic-sample-widgets/README.md

 Each folder contains its own README.md file with specific instructions and details about the project, including setup, build processes, and usage guidelines.

+## Hosting the Widgets

+To host these widgets, please refer to the [Hosting Widgets](https://documentation.workspaces.avayacloud.com/widget-framework/docs/api-reference/tools-and-config/hosting-widget)section in the widget API documentation.

 # Widget API Documentation

 [Widget API Docs](https://documentation.workspaces.avayacloud.com/widget-framework/docs/api-reference/introduction)